August 27, 2022

 • The data was cleaned - grayed and blurry images (presumed to be large bodies of water) were removed since they didn’t contain relevant information.

-• The cleaned data was augmented
+• The cleaned data was augmented.

 • The datasets directory structure was then modified to fit the YOLOv5 models.